-After you have selected and paid for the service, you establish a username (Note: your Anonymizer e-mail address will be "username@mail.anonymizer.com," choose appropriate username) and a password.
+After you have selected and paid for the service, you establish a username (Note: your Anonymizer e-mail address will be "username@mail.anonymizer.com," so choose an appropriate username) and a password.
 Anonymizer then sends you to a page for downloading the F-Secure SSH Client software installer.
 The VISE-based installer allows you to select any location for the F-Secure folder.
 Installation takes only a few seconds.

 You then launch the F-Secure SSH Client application and set it up to connect with the Anonymizer server.
-Instructions1 for this task are available online.
-The wellillustrated instructions give all the steps necessary to set up secure tunneling for Internet, e-mail, and newsgroup access.
+Instructions for this task are available online.
+The well-illustrated instructions give all the steps necessary to set up secure tunneling for Internet, e-mail, and newsgroup access.